 Photo via Pixabay by Claudio_Scott

 Better sleep is something many of us chase after, but it can be surprisingly elusive if you’re the parent of a young child or are living with chronic pain, a mood disorder, or stress.
 Whether you have trouble getting to sleep or staying there, it can be incredibly frustrating to wake up in the morning still feeling exhausted.
-It can also be detrimental to your physical health, and can make getting through the day much more difficult than if you were able to get a full 8 hours.
+It can also be detrimental to your physical health and can make getting through the day much more difficult than if you were able to get a full 8 hours.
 If you’re experiencing body pain or feel older than your years and have had a decline in energy, it might be time to think about looking for new ways to help your body and mind get the rest they need and reset your sleep pattern

 Often, the key to making positive changes lies in thinking about your physical environment; your bed, the room you sleep in, and the temperature all play a role in your ability to rest well.
 You can also think about upping your physical activities during the day, getting enough sunlight (which will help reset your circadian rhythm), and eating the right foods.
 All these things will help alleviate anxiety too which can massively affect your sleep